wgrisa/django-cra-sample/README.md

 # Django and React Sample Application

-This is an example of an application that uses Django Admin and Django Rest Framework (DRF) as back-end, and React with Typescript as front-end.
+This is an example of an application that uses Django Admin and Django Rest Framework (DRF) for the back-end, and React with Typescript for the front-end.

 The React frontend simply displays a list of "Leads" that are retrieved from the back-end in Django.